Joanna Brown – OETT Administrator

 Kay has extensive experience of business development and general management with leading providers in the Orthotic device & clinical services sector and continues to be a representative of the BHTA at trustee meetings.

 Working alongside clinicians and technicians, Kay has promoted the profile of orthotics within the health service via contribution to industry papers and was involved in the development of the O & P Technician Training course in recent years.

 Brewin Dolphin is one of the largest independently-owned wealth managers in the country, looking after over £40bn in investments.
-Edward and Lucy are the dedicated investment managers from Brewin Dolphin who manage the investment portfolio to meet the needs of the charity.
+James and Julian are the dedicated investment managers from Brewin Dolphin who manage the investment portfolio to meet the needs of the charity.
 They apply their investment expertise and are supported by Brewin Dolphin’s expert research team.